Is Monero Safe?

 Monero is rated as elevated risk — multiple novel mechanisms and notable interaction risks.

 Monero is the leading privacy-focused cryptocurrency, using mandatory ring signatures, stealth addresses, and RingCT to make all transactions private by default.
-With a market cap of approximately $6.3 billion, XMR ranks among the top 20 cryptocurrencies.
-Its C+ grade reflects significant recent security events — Qubic mining pool executed 51% attacks with 6-block and 18-block chain reorganizations in August-September 2025 — combined with 73 exchange delistings in 2025 due to regulatory pressure on privacy coins.
-These risks are balanced by 10+ years of operation, a fair-launch distribution, and a tail emission model providing permanent mining incentives.
+With a market cap of approximately $7.6 billion, XMR ranks among the top 20 cryptocurrencies.
+Its C+ grade reflects the 2025 51% attacks — which the Qubic mining pool executed but has since exited as of April 2026 — alongside 73 exchange delistings due to regulatory pressure on privacy coins.
+These risks are balanced by 10+ years of operation, a fair-launch distribution, active development momentum (Ring Signature v3 deployed March 2026, FCMP++ beta stressnet live with audit in progress), and a tail emission model providing permanent mining incentives.

 TVL